mhorn71/StarinetPythonLogger/README.md

     https://pypi.python.org/pypi/crcmod/1.7

+You need to add the following additional hardware on ADC Channel AIN6

+    TMP36 Temperature Sensor

+Software install

     1.) place all files in there own folder

     2.) edit the StarinetBeagleLogger.conf file and set the full path of where you want the pid file to live.

     3.)
 Start as root.

     4.)
-Download Starbase from ukraa.com/builds/beta and set the IP address of your
-    beaglebone in the file BeagleStarinetLogger-instrument.xml
+Download Starbase from ukraa.com/builds/beta and set the IP address of your beaglebone in the file BeagleStarinetLogger-instrument.xml